-MacBook Pro 16″ – Powerful laptop with an outstanding built in microphone
+MacBook Pro 16″ – Outstanding built in microphone

-The MacBook Pro is Apples flagship product and was the best laptop they ever made until the M1 chipset series came out.
-The 16 inch is still a good buy because it’s powerful and can replace any work station, has a beautiful screen and the best on board microphone we’ve ever used.
+The MacBook Pro is Apples flagship “large laptop” and is the professional content creators laptop of choice.
+The 16 inch a grear buy because it’s powerful and can replace any work station, has a beautiful screen and the best on board microphone we’ve ever used.

 Seriously, the microphone is quite premium with noise canceling functionality built in.
-You actually don’t need a USB microphone with this laptop and it will sound better than any cheap headset you use.
+You actually don’t need a USB microphone or a pair of headsets with an attached microphone as this laptop sounds better than any cheap headset we used.

 It’s lower on our list due to it’s high price and it’s feature set being far and above what you would actually need for teaching online, but if you’re looking for one of the best laptops around the MacBook 16 is an excellent option as this laptop will serve you well for your online teaching career.

 - This Macbook has a gorgeous 16 inch screen.

 - Built in graphics card for easy video editing and rendering.

 - Superior, noise cancelling microphone built in.

 - Good webcam, but not as great as you would expect.